larinde/hawaiian-pizza/README.md

 ### PART 2
-The new rule has been implemented with assumptions that have not been explicitly clarified by the client:
+The new rule has been implemented based assumptions that have not been explicitly clarified by the client:

 ##### Assumptions:
   - That the new rule will apply exclusively to an order quantity of 3